 From The Epoch Times, Sunday, April 25, 2010

 The first rescue efforts at Yushu in the aftermath of the earthquake on April 14 were initiated by hundreds of monks from nearby Tibetan Buddhist monasteries.
 In the few days that followed, nearly 10,000 monks arrived in Yushu, forming the largest rescue team there.

 Despite the arrival of some supplies in the affected area, cold weather with snow and sleet and freezing temperatures has made life difficult for quake survivors, many of whom remain without adequate shelter, water, or heat.
 As the cold weather moved in, three people, including a 4 year old girl and an […]

 WHILE OLD TENSIONS SURFACE

 Some relief supplies have begun to arrive in the earthquake-stricken areas of Yushu County, Qinhai Province, China (Tibet).
 The first truck along with a group of volunteers from the Tibetan Village Project (TVP) arrived in Yushu on April 17.
-The TVP has set up a […]
+The TVP has set up a website for those […]

 Before and After Image of Jyekundo City

 Article compiled by Thubten Palzang: